L0KESHprograms/L0KESHprograms/README.md

 - 🏫 I'm currently a student studying Artificial Intelligence and Data Science at Sri Sairam Engineering College.
 - 💪 I’m passionate about programming and building robust software.
 - 🌱 I’m currently focusing on advanced Python, Data Structures and Algorithms in C, and problem-solving in C.
-- 🖥️ I primarily work on Windows 11 with WSL and Debian Linux.
+- 🖥️ I primarily use Windows 11 with WSL and Debian Linux.
 - 👨‍💻 You can find all my projects on [GitHub](https://github.com/L0KESHprograms).
 - ✉️ Feel free to reach out to me via email at lokeshofficial2212@gmail.com.